-A: Approximately shares of Pennant common stock will be distributed in the spin-off, based on the number of shares of Ensign common stock expected to be outstanding as of , 2019, the record date, and assuming each holder of Ensign common stock will receive one share of Pennant common stock for every two shares of Ensign common stock.
+A: Approximately shares of Pennant common stock will be distributed in the spin-off, based on the number of shares of Ensign common stock expected to be outstanding as of , 2019, the record date, and assuming each holder of Ensign common stock will receive one share of Pennant common stock for every shares of Ensign common stock.
 The actual number of shares of Pennant common stock distributed will be calculated based on the number of shares of Ensign common stock outstanding as of the close of business on the record date.
 The shares of Pennant common stock distributed by The Ensign Group, Inc. will constitute substantially all of the issued and outstanding shares of Pennant common stock immediately prior to the distribution.
-Pennant is also anticipating that awards of equity of Pennant subsidiaries granted to certain individuals will be exchanged for Pennant common stock immediately prior to the distribution.
 See "Description of Capital Stock-Common Stock."